inmation/WebStudio-docs/webstudio/widgets/form/README.md

 Default selected inputs can be defined by setting the `value` on entry level.
 This `value` can be a single value or an array of values.
 A default value should match the value of a predefined input.
 In case the default `value` is defined as an array and `multi` is set to false, the first non `disabled` option will be selected.

-To allow any input value besides a pre defined select options, the `free` field needs to be set to `true`.
+To allow any input value besides a pre defined select input, the `free` field needs to be set to `true`.

 ```jsonc
 {